-Buying life insurance with epilepsy is not an impossible task, but it does take some detective work on your part as the agent.
-Most importantly, you need to be there for your client and know the questions to ask to give them the best shot at getting approved for life insurance with a pre-existing condition.
+Most importantly, you need to know the questions to ask to have the best shot at getting approved for life insurance with a pre-existing condition.

 Is epilepsy a pre-existing condition?

-YES, it’s one of the many examples of pre-existing conditions for life insurance.
+YES, it’s one of the many examples of pre-existing medical conditions for life insurance.
 So, you need to treat it as such and familiarize yourself with the information the life insurance underwriting team will need to make a proper assessment.

 Almost everyone needs life insurance, but unfortunately not everyone can qualify.

 Writing impaired risk life insurance is tough, yet very rewarding when you can successfully help your client.

 Understanding how to navigate the various health conditions will certainly allow you to help more people get life insurance quotes.
 And. the more people you help, the more money you’ll make.
 It’s a win win.

 But you can’t do it if you’re not prepared.